How To Set Up a Wireguard VPN Server with PiHole

 2022-08-09

-Let us start by installing wireguard-tools and firewalld packages:
+Let us start by installing wireguard-tools:

-marco@vpnnode:~$ sudo apt install wireguard firewalld
+marco@vpnnode:~$ sudo apt install wireguard

 Let us now start configuring the wireguard server by generating the keypair and the configuration file; to do so, we will create a reserved directory: